BillReeves/RepData_PeerAssessment1/PA1_template.md

 A data frame named steps has been created with three columns.
 \$steps is an integer representing the number of steps taken in a specified 5-minute interval.
 \$date is a factor representing the date on which the measurement was taken.
 \$interval is an integer identifying the time of each 5-minute interval in which the measurement was taken.
-This column might serve better as a factor.
+This column will be converted to a factor.

 ```r
 str(steps)